 Below are some common forms used in a volunteer-client relationship.

 When a waiver is signed, the person signing the waiver agrees to certain risks and waives the right to sue the volunteer or organization for injuries sustained in the listed circumstances.
 The waiver should be given to the participant (or in the case of a minor, to the parent or guardian) with sufficient time to be read, understand, and ask any questions before signing.
 Specifically, the form should:

 - State the risks that are being excluded (e.g. liability for injury or lost/stolen items);

 - Be written in clear, plain language for ease of understanding;

 - Apply to a particular situation (e.g. a particular field trip or the duration of the training that will be conducted on and off the premises);

 - Be clearly understood by the person before it is signed (e.g. by printing specific risks in bold type, requiring initials for certain sections, explaining the legal significance of any onerous or unusual terms); and

 - Should not attempt to exclude gross negligence or recklessness.
-Negligence may be an honest mistake, albeit a mistake that could have been avoided had the person been acting reasonably.
-However, gross negligence is more serious; it is a conscious and voluntary disregard of the need to act reasonably, knowing that a failure to so act could cause grave injury or harm.
+Negligence may be an honest mistake; however, a mistake that could have been avoided if the person had been acting reasonably.
+Gross negligence is more serious; it is a conscious and voluntary disregard of the need to act reasonably, knowing that a failure to so act could cause grave injury or harm.
 Similarly, recklessness is a conscious disregard for the foreseeable consequences of one’s actions.
 It may be possible to exclude liability for ordinary negligence, but the waiver form should not attempt to exclude gross negligence or recklessness, and attempting to do so will often be rejected by a court.